MartschiBratschi/FoundationsofCSS/README.md

-Okay, considering this is your group's project guide, here's a revised version incorporating the previous feedback and adapting it for your four-person team's use:

---- START OF FILE ProjectsGuide.md ---

 # Foundations of Computational Social Systems: Our Group Project Guide

 This document outlines the guidelines for our four-person group project in the Foundations of Computational Social Systems course.  **Each team member is responsible for understanding and adhering to these guidelines.**